-Off Leash Locations – to be read in conjunction with Council's leash free area brochure (PDF) or contact Council on (02) 4974 2000.
+Off Leash Locations – to be read in conjunction with Councils Leash Free brochure (PDF) or contact Council on (02) 4974 2000.

-- Acacia Avenue, North Lambton- Acacia Ave is the city's first fenced dog park where owners can legally let their dogs roam free inside their very own playground.
+- Acacia Avenue, North Lambton - Acacia Ave is the city's first fenced dog park where owners can legally let their dogs roam free inside their very own playground.
 This park will be closed for maintenance work between 7am and 3pm on Wednesday 13 April.

 - Ballast Ground, Stockton